openworm/owmeta/docs/process.rst

 FuXi
 ~~~~~~~~~~
 `FuXi <https://github.com/RDFLib/FuXi>`_ is implemented as a semantic reasoning
-layer in PyOpenWorm.
+layer in owmeta.
 In other words, it will be used to automatically infer (and
 set) properties from other properties in the worm database.
 This means that redundant information (ex: explicitly stating that each object
 is of class "dataType") and subclass relationships (ex: that every object of